listenToRipley/learn_docker/laravel-01-added-nginx/README.md

 ## Laravel
 [Official docs](https://laravel.com/docs/9.x)
+Can use composer to start project.

+This is the util that needs to be running for the rest of the application to work.

-Can use composer to start project. docker-compose run --rm composer create-project --prefer-dist laravel/laravel .
+docker-compose run --rm composer create-project --prefer-dist laravel/laravel .
+This will provide all information to the src

 Within created content within src/env look at lines 9-14, these should sync up with your db settings provided in your env folder.